AdaptivePerf/AdaptivePerf/README.md

 AdaptivePerf is installed in ```/usr/local``` by default.
 If you want to change this path, specify it as an argument to ```install.sh```, e.g. ```./install.sh /usr```.

 ### Gentoo-based virtual machine image with frame pointers
-Given the complexity of setting up a machine with a recent enough Linux kernel, frame pointers, patched ```perf``` etc., we make available ready-to-use x86 Gentoo-based qcow2 images with AdaptivePerf set up.
+Given the complexity of setting up a machine with a recent enough Linux kernel, frame pointers, patched ```perf``` etc., we make available ready-to-use x86-64 Gentoo-based qcow2 images with AdaptivePerf set up.
 They're also configured for out-of-the-box reliable ```perf``` profiling, such as permanently-set profiling-related kernel parameters and ensuring that everything in the system is compiled with frame pointers.

 The images are denoted by commit tags and can be downloaded from https://cernbox.cern.ch/s/FalGlNqzsdj0K5P.
+They must be booted in the UEFI mode.

 ## How to use
 Before running AdaptivePerf for the first time, run ```sysctl kernel.perf_event_paranoid=-1```.
 Otherwise, the tool will refuse to run due to its inability to reliably obtain kernel stack traces.
 This is already done for the VM image.